CRaC/docs/README.md

 Please refer to [examples](#examples) sections or [step-by-step guide](STEP-BY-STEP.md) to get an application with CRaC support.
 The rest of the section is written for the [spring-boot example](#tomcat--sprint-boot).

-For the first, Java command line parameter `-Zcheckpoint:PATH` defines a path to store the image and also allows the java instance to be checkpointed.
+For the first, Java command line parameter `-XX:CRaCCheckpointTo=PATH` defines a path to store the image and also allows the java instance to be checkpointed.
 By the current implementation, the image is a directory with image files.
 The directory will be created if it does not exist, but no parent directories are created.

 ```
 export JAVA_HOME=./jdk
-$JAVA_HOME/bin/java -Zcheckpoint:cr -jar target/spring-boot-0.0.1-SNAPSHOT.jar
+$JAVA_HOME/bin/java -XX:CRaCCheckpointTo=cr -jar target/spring-boot-0.0.1-SNAPSHOT.jar
 ```

 For the second, in another console: supply canary worload ...